NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 6) Disclose to the parties in advance of the hearing any bias or conflict of interest known to the Hearing Officer;

-7) Remove from the hearing any person, including a party, that violates the Standards of Decorum and/or is disruptive to the orderly process of the hearing.
+7) Remove from the hearing any person, including a party, that violates the standards of decorum and/or is disruptive to the orderly process of the hearing.
 While it is desirable that the Hearing Officer first provides a warning, it is not required;

-8) Call witnesses;
+8) Call additional witnesses;

-a) Identification of each allegation of Title IX Sexual Harassment as defined by the University Sexual Harassment Policy and this Grievance Procedure;
+a) Identification of each allegation of prohibited conduct in the formal complaint as defined by the University’s Antidiscrimination Policies and this Grievance Procedure;

 b) Description of procedural history including all supportive measures provided to each party, notifications to parties, and appellate actions taken;